Top 100 Cities by Housing Affordability (Price-to-Income Ratio), 2025

 For relocation planning, the ratio is a fast way to anticipate whether housing will be the dominant cost pressure.
 A city can be expensive in absolute terms yet relatively manageable if incomes are also high; conversely, a city with lower headline prices can be less affordable if typical earnings are much lower.

 For household budgeting, a high ratio often translates into higher leverage needs, longer saving horizons, or heavier reliance on transfers and family support.
-For market monitoring, a persistently elevated ratio can indicate structural scarcity and stronger sensitivity to interest-rate shocks.
+For market monitoring, a persistently elevated ratio can point to structural scarcity and greater sensitivity to interest-rate shocks.

 FAQ